 If people can’t find your law firm, it doesn’t matter how good you are at your job.
 That’s why you need an online presence.
 A website is a 24-hour billboard on the information superhighway, always there whenever anyone is looking.
 It is a virtual representation of your business, so it needs to look great.
 Many lawyers have outdated or inexpensive sites, and those aren’t doing them any favors.
 If you wouldn’t go cheap on the office building you have your law firm in, then you shouldn’t do it on your website, either.
 It’s often the first place people interact with your firm, and if it doesn’t represent you well, it may be the last place they see you as well.

 “Content” is a word that covers a lot of ground in law firm marketing.
 It can include information pages on your website, blogs, video content produced for YouTube and other social media, commercials and other types of ads, and other things like ebooks.
-The more content you have, the more ways and opportunities you have to connect with potential clients.
+The more content you have, the more opportunities you have to connect with potential clients.

 No one knows everything there is to know about law firm marketing, which is why it’s always a good idea to connect and communicate with marketing people and other attorneys.
-The more voices and perspectives you can take in about how to market your law firm, the more options you have and the stronger your marketing will be.
+The more perspectives you can take in about how to market your law firm, the more options you have and the stronger your marketing will be.
 It’s the reason we at BLG started the MasterMind program, where attorneys gather to share best practices, and the Billion-Dollar Coaching, where we work with and mentor attorneys who want to grow their firms.

 The way we communicate has changed forever because of social media, in both good ways and bad.
 The greatest advantage for attorneys is that you can build a connection to potential audiences in a much cheaper way than before.
 You can create consistent, inexpensive content to post on social media to build a following and become a trusted brand online.